CatMoe/BlockerVelocity/README.md

 By default, BlockerVelocity doesn't apply any groups for players.
 What group is applied to a player depends on the permissions the player has. (`blocker.group.<group>`)

-To bypass the group.
-They should not be assigned that permission.
+If you want to bypass the group.
+You shouldn't assign permissions to the group.
-Or add `blocker.bypass.<group>` permissions.
-(Also applies if you have  `*` permission.)
+Or add `blocker.bypass.<group>` permission.

-If you have `blocker.command` permissions.
+If you have `blocker.command` permission.
-You can then use the `/blockervelocity` command to reload the configuration file.
+You can then use the `/blockervelocity` command to reload the config.

-Wait for you to configure everything.
-Then enjoy it.
+Finish config and then enjoy it.

 ## Special thanks